Shifty558/JW-ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
-- The Load Balencer provide a higher level of security by defending against distributed denial-of-service (DDoS) attacks by shifting attack traffic from the cloud network to the cloud provider
+- The Load Balancer provide a higher level of security by defending against distributed denial-of-service (DDoS) attacks by shifting attack traffic from the cloud network to the cloud provider
 - The Jump Box creates a secure and monitored pathway for administrators to manage devices within a network.

 _What aspect of security do load balancers protect?_
-- Load balancers distribute network traffic across mulitple servers to ensure no one server takes to much demand.
+- Load balancers distribute network traffic across multiple servers to ensure no one server takes to much demand.
 The security function of the load balancer defends against DDoS by shifting attacks away from the network.

 _What is the advantage of a jump box?_
-- Allows administrators a secure pathway to configure network devices within a sperate set of security rules.
+- Allows administrators a secure pathway to configure network devices within a separate set of security rules.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.